Chapel Hill Transit: History

-Fixed Route Service
+Fixed route service

 The Chapel Hill Transit system consists of 20 routes, however, during weekends, only 9 routes run.
 3 of the weekday routes are considered express routes and are designated with an X. The basic hours of operation are from early morning to evening.
 Connections to GoTriangle, Orange County Transportation Authority, and PART are available at Manning Drive.
-Each fixed route vehicle is equipped with a bike rack, which can take two bikes, and Wi-Fi.
+Each fixed-route vehicle is equipped with a bike rack, which can take two bikes, and Wi-Fi.

 The Shared Ride Feeder service is available for passengers from areas that do not receive regular bus service.

 A Senior Shuttle route operates weekdays making 7 stops each hour, in a loop, to destinations in Chapel Hill and Carrboro.
 The Senior Shuttle route uses alternative vehicles to accommodate passengers with restricted mobility.

 All fixed routes and special service routes are fare free.
 The Tar Heel Express charges a $3 one way and $5 round trip fee for rides.